dkzlv/dkzlv.com/src/content/posts/en_privacy2.md

 <div class='share'>

-  Agitate!
+  Spread the word!
 There's no hypocrisy in using social media *for the greater good*!

 </div>